-Home to 9.5 million people, Chicago is the third-largest city in the United States and internationally recognized for its contributions to finance, transportation, commerce and culture.
-In the 2014 Global Cities Index, Chicago earned its fourth-consecutive top 10 ranking for its impact in business, information exchange, cultural experience and political dialogue.
+Home to 9.5 million people, Chicago is the third-largest city in the United States and is internationally recognized for its contributions to finance, transportation, commerce, and culture.
+In the 2014 Global Cities Index, Chicago earned its fourth-consecutive top 10 ranking for its impact on business, information exchange, cultural experience, and political dialogue.
 But despite all that Chicago is doing right, for some, life in the Windy City still presents challenges.
 Vulnerable populations, including children and adults, need the help of professionals.

 - 138,575 Chicago residents were homeless in the 2013-14 school year, a 19.4 percent increase from the previous year (Chicago Coalition for the Homeless)

 - One in six (812,100) in Cook County receives food from a member agency grocery or meal program (Greater Chicago Food Depository)